dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 * and the Page Table (PT).

 The number of levels depend on the size of the pages chosen.
-If we are using 4kb pages then we will have: PML4, PDPR, PD, PT, while if we go for 2mb Pages we have only PML4, PDPR, PD.
-1gb pages would only use the PML4 and PDPR.
+If we are using 4kb pages then we will have: PML4, PDPR, PD, PT, while if we go for 2mb Pages we have only PML4, PDPR, PD, finally 1gb pages would only use the PML4 and PDPR.

 ## Page Directories and Table Structure